 Here are our Canmore hotel favorites

 - Falcon Crest – We love staying at the Falcon Crest Lodge.
-This is the number #1 hotel in Canmore and offers stunning views, 2 outdoor hot tubs, kitchenette, fireplace, individual patio or balcony and free parking.
-It is a 3 star hotel, with a great value (price, views and amenities).
-Falcon Crest hotel is only minutes away from main street in Canmore – access to restaurants, shopping and activities.
+This is the number #1 hotel in Canmore and offers stunning views, 2 outdoor hot tubs, a kitchenette, a fireplace, an individual patio or balcony, and heated underground parking.
+It is a 3-star hotel, with great value (price, views, and amenities).

-- Rooms have living and bedroom area, with fireplace, kitchenette, balcony and GREAT views.
+- Rooms: 108.
+Rooms have a living and bedroom area, with a fireplace, kitchenette, balcony, and GREAT views.

-- Features: 3 star hotel.
-Mid budget hotel (prices could be high during peak seasons).
-Perfect for groups and family.
+- Features: 3-star hotel.
+Mid-budget hotel (prices could be high during peak seasons).
+Perfect for groups and families.
 Long stay.
+Free parking

 - Book your stay at the Falcon Crest

-- Solara Bellstar Resort & Spa – An upscale 4 star resort hotel, the Solara Bellstar offers elegant in-suites with modern amenities, laundry fireplace and kitchenette.
+- Solara Bellstar Resort & Spa – An upscale 4-star resort hotel, the Solara Bellstar offers elegant in-suites with modern amenities, a laundry fireplace, and a kitchenette.
 It is located close to the downtown/main area of Canmore.
-Has indoor pool and a spa.
+It has an indoor pool and a spa.

-- Features: 4 star hotel.
-Great option for family and couples stay.
+- Features: 4-star hotel.
+A great option for family and couples stay.
 They offer weekly rates for long stays.

-- Base Camp Resorts – Newly opened Base Camp Resorts offer stunning views of the Canadian Rockies at your door step (or window).
-Situated in a great location, this hotel offers rooftop hot tub, in-suite kitchenette, laundry and dining space and of course spacious rooms.
+- Situated in a great location, this hotel offers a rooftop hot tub, in-suite kitchenette, laundry, dining space, and of course spacious rooms.

-- Apartment style rooms with comfortable bed, kitchenette, dining area.
+- Rooms: 42 (apartments) – Apartment-style rooms with a comfortable bed, kitchenette, and dining area.

-- Features: Perfect home away from home, pet friendly and great for groups and family.
+- Features: Perfect home away from home, pet-friendly, and great for groups and families.
 Recommended for long stays.

-- Standard room amenities.
-2 & 3 bedroom accommodation stay.
+- Rooms: Standard room amenities.
+2 & 3-bedroom accommodation stay.
 Depending on the maximum number of occupants and the view, they are different packages available.
 Most rooms can fit up to 8 occupants, with 2 bathrooms.